-Previously, I’ve shown you how to open a webpage or URL on schedule using task scheduler.
-Recently, one of the windowsloop readers emailed me asking how to run PowerShell script.
-The thing is since the task scheduler is very versatile and can launch almost any launch almost anything, you can actually run PowerShell script on schedule with the Task Scheduler.
+Previously, I’ve shown you how to open a webpage or URL on schedule using the Task Scheduler.
+One of the windowsloop readers recently emailed me asking how to run the PowerShell script on a schedule.
+Since the task scheduler is very versatile and can launch almost anything, you can run the PowerShell script on schedule with the Task Scheduler.
 What’s more, it is pretty helpful and straightforward too.

 For instance, I have a custom PowerShell script that checks for all available Windows updates and lists their KB (knowledge base) number, name, and download size.
-Generally, I used to manually execute the script as and when needed. i.e, almost daily.
-However, I don’t have to run the script manually by scheduling the PowerShell script to launch at system log on, I don’t have to manually execute the script.
-Which simply means that it is one less thing I need to do.
+Generally, I used to execute the script as and when needed manually. i.e., almost daily.
+However, I don’t have to run the script manually by scheduling the PowerShell script to launch at the system log on.
+That is one less thing I need to do every day.

-So, without ado, let me show you how to launch a PowerShell script on schedule using task scheduler.
+So, let me show you how to launch a PowerShell script on schedule using the Task Scheduler.

-Note: I assume that you already have a PowerShell script to schedule and set a proper execution policy to execute PowerShell scripts.
+Note: I assume that you already have a PowerShell script to schedule and set an acceptable execution policy to execute PowerShell scripts.
 The steps shown will work in Windows 10 and 11.

 Schedule PowerShell Script with Task Scheduler